-Viewability is one of the most important metrics publishers can optimize towards because the first step in driving brand engagement for advertisers is to ensure campaigns are seen by users.
+Viewability is one of the most important metrics publishers can optimize towards.
+The first step in driving brand engagement for advertisers is to ensure campaigns are seen by users.
 Advertisers use several key performance indicators (KPIs) to help measure the performance of their digital campaign spend.
-Compared to traditional advertising forms like radio and print, digital advertising offers unique opportunities for brands to understand how audiences engage with a brand via an advertising campaign.
-Advertisers measure performance through metrics that promote interactions with a brand such as the number of clicks on a banner or the amount of on-site purchases made after seeing an ad campaign.
-Since publishers often don't have insights into the performance of advertisers' campaigns, the best approach is to optimize for metrics that publishers can control which encourage buyer KPIs are met (such as viewability).
+Compared to traditional form of advertising, digital advertising offers unique opportunities for brands to understand how audiences engage with a brand via an advertising campaign.
+Advertisers measure performance through metrics that promote interactions with a brand.
+This can include the number of clicks on a banner or the amount of on-site purchases made after seeing an ad campaign.
+Since publishers often don’t have insights into the performance of advertisers’ campaigns, the best approach is to optimize for metrics that publishers can control which encourage buyer KPIs are met (such as viewability).

 Advertisers use viewability to help accomplish their campaign goals more efficiently.
 They may set up campaigns based on the likelihood of a site delivering a specific viewability threshold.
 This approach helps buyers optimize for ad placements that users have a higher chance of viewing.
 Buyers want to minimize impressions that will not be engaged with by users because the ads are never in view.
 Non-viewable inventory cannot help the buyer achieve their engagement-based KPIs, so they work to exclude it from their ad spend.

-Sortable works with publishers to understand the viewability of their inventory and optimize to increase the amount of advertising dollars brands spend on their websites.
+Sortable works with publishers to understand the viewability of their inventory.
+We also optimize to increase the amount of advertising dollars brands spend on their websites.
 When we increase the viewability of a site, we see revenue increase through CPMs.
-As a result of more dollars being offered by advertisers, it increases competition for the inventory and the overall market value of the publisher's website.
+As a result of more dollars being offered by advertisers, it increases competition for the inventory and the overall market value of the publisher’s website.

 What is a viewable impression?